-The dinner will take place in Las Vegas on November 17, 2019.
+The event will take place in Las Vegas on November 17, 2019.
 Additional details including time, location, and ticket sales are forthcoming.

 “No other early nominating state possesses Nevada’s unique diversity and is as reflective of our country -- that's why I am grateful to join in hosting such an important conversation with our Democratic candidates here at home,” said Governor Steve Sisolak.
 “Here in Nevada, we've made tremendous progress for working families in just the last few months.
 Now is the time to come together to preserve that progress and ensure we elect the Democratic candidate to defeat Donald Trump in 2020.”